Tuesday, May 26, 2009

 Wednesday, May 13, 2009

-US DEPARTMENT OF AGRICULTURE: BNDES FUNNELING MONEY INTO BRAZILIAN SUGAR AND ETHANOL INDUSTRY, STOKING OVERCAPACITY
+US DEPARTMENT OF AGRICULTURE: BNDES FUNNELING MONEY INTO BRAZILIAN SUGAR AND ETHANOL INDUSTRY, MAY BE STOKING OVERCAPACITY

-While most plants can produce both sugar and ethanol, about 150 of the country’s 420 plants are ethanol-only operations (previous post).
-Most were set up during the ethanol fever that took hold of the industry post-2006, when oil prices were skyrocketing and the U.S. government embarked on an all-out crusade to jack up the price of corn and crush the American livestock industry.
+While most plants in Brazil can produce both sugar and ethanol, about 150 of the country’s 420 plants are ethanol-only operations (previous post).
+Most were set up during the ethanol fever that took hold of the industry post-2006, when oil prices were skyrocketing and the U.S. government embarked on an all-out to promote the use of ethanol.

 Highlights on the expansion of Brazil’s sugar and ethanol industry, taken from the USDA’s recently-released report on the 2009-2010 outlook for the Brazilian sugar and ethanol industry: